 We provide a safe and supportive learning environment at our school where the contribution of all children is valued.
 We also employ a wide range of teaching strategies based on children's experiences, interests, skills and learning needs.
-In particular we plan carefully to meet the needs of:
+We plan carefully to meet the needs of:

-- Boys and girls.

-- Children with special educational needs.
+- Children with special educational needs

-- Children with disabilities.
+- Children with disabilities

-- Children from all social, cultural and religious backgrounds.
+- Children from all social, cultural and religious backgrounds

-- Children of different ethnic groups.
+- Children of different ethnic groups

-- Children from diverse linguistic backgrounds.
+- Children from diverse linguistic backgrounds